hydroperx/metrodesign.js/docs/getting-started.md

 }
 ```

+The `<Root>` component integrates basic style sheets of the Metro design library for its children.

 ## Primary colors

 To opt in to using primary colors in certain components such as heading titles and checkboxes, use the `Primary` context provider: